NIME-conference/ECO_NIME/contribute/README.md

 These are some of the topics we have identified to provide information about; if you want to contribute feel free to take one of these or add your own.

+Additionally, we are interested in increasing diversity of contributors and overall accessibility of the wiki.
+Contributions are welcome and encouraged from diverse points of view, background, geographical area, gender, ability and more.
+In particular, we are interested in making entries available in multiple languages.
+For more information on wiki development, please see our [NIME 2021 paper](http://nime2021.org/program/#/paper/83).

 #### Digital tools & techniques for research

 * [x] Machine learning